EddieBauer1/AO3_Tag_Data_Dive/README.md

 - A bar graph showing works created by year.
 - A bar graph showing works organized by word count.
 - A pie chart showing the percentage of works using that tag that are completed.

+Note that because the dataset was released in February 2021, most tags will see a sharp drop in usage from 2020 to 2021.

 Each graphic also has relevant statistics that may help the user understand the dataset better, such as "Total Works", "Average Word Count per Work", and "Number of Complete Works".
 Overall, these graphics give the user a simplified view of the often massive amounts of fanworks.